Shadow and Photon Sphere of Black Hole in Clouds of Strings and Quintessence: Metric and photon Geodesic

 Then, we calculate the geodesic of photons to investigate the light deflection with the Euler-Lagrange equation.
 The Lagrangian takes the form as

 where the dot represents the derivative to the affine parameter.

-Due to the spherical symmetry of metric, it is convenient to study the photon trajectories on the equatorial plane by setting the initial condition $\theta=\pi/2$ and $\dot{\theta}=0$.
-Combine Eqs. (\ref{Metric of spherical black hole}) and (\ref{Lagrangian of photon}) with the Euler-Lagrange equation, we get the equations of time, azimuth, and radial components of the four velocities.
-Since the metric do not explicitly depend on time $t$ and azimuthal angle $\phi$, there are two corresponding conserved quantities as $E$ and $L$.
+Due to the spherical symmetry of metric, it is convenient to study the photon trajectories on the equatorial plane with the initial condition $\theta=\pi/2$ and $\dot{\theta}=0$.
+Combining Eqs. (\ref{Metric of spherical black hole}) and (\ref{Lagrangian of photon}) with the Euler-Lagrange equation, we get the expressions of time, azimuth, and radial components of the four velocities.
+Since the metric does not explicitly depend on time $t$ and azimuthal angle $\phi$, there are two corresponding conserved quantities $E$ and $L$.
 Then, by redefining the affine parameter $\lambda$ as $\lambda/{\left\lvert L\right\rvert }$ and using the impact parameter $b={\left\lvert L\right\rvert}/E$ \cite{Zeng:2020dco}, we get the following equations

 where $+$ and $-$ in Eq. (\ref{Derivative of phi}) represent the counterclockwise and clockwise direction, respectively for the motion of photons.
 Moreover, Eq. (\ref{Derivative of r}) can be rewritten as